MdNiamulHaque/PYTHON_DATA_PROJECT/README.md

 # 3. How well do jobs and skills pay for Data
+Here is a concise summary of the relationship between pay, jobs, and skills for Data Analysts based on your analysis:

+3. How well do jobs and skills pay for Data Analysts?
+Top-Tier Salaries (Specialized Skills): Cloud and big data technologies like Snowflake and Looker offer the highest median salaries, reaching up to $110K and $103K respectively.

+The Programming Advantage: Professionals proficient in Python earn a significantly higher median salary (approx. $98K) compared to those relying on traditional analyst tools like Excel (approx. $84K).

+High-Value Cloud Integration: Skills such as AWS, Azure, and Oracle are positioned in the high-salary, lower-demand quadrant, indicating that specialization in cloud platforms leads to premium pay.

+The "Golden" Middle Ground: SQL provides a strong median salary of $91K while maintaining the highest market demand, making it the most reliable skill for consistent earnings.

+Visualization Tools: Data visualization experts using Tableau see a median salary of around $93K, which is higher than Power BI at approximately $90K.

 ### Higest Paid & Most Demand Skills for Data

 ### Visualize Data

 ```python